For most entrepreneurs, the bookkeeping, the management, employment services and paying taxes in Romania

 There are several taxes and contributions payable by each company incorporated in Romania.
 Branches or subsidiaries of foreign companies that operate on Romanian territory will also have to comply with the tax laws and the requirements for accounting and auditing.
 The most important taxes for companies in Romania include:

-- the Value Added Tax: with a newly reduced rate of 9% for all foodstuffs and a standard rate of 19% since 2017;
+the Value Added Tax: with a newly reduced rate of 9% for all foodstuffs and a standard rate of 19% in 2021;

 Is there a stamp duty tax imposed?